yeonwoo29/MonoKey/README.md

 # MonoKey: Occlusion-Robust Keypoint-based Monocular 3D Object Detection with Prior Guidance

-This repository hosts the official implementation of [MonoKey: Occlusion-Robust Keypoint-based Monocular 3D Object Detection with Prior Guidance] based on the excellent work [MonoDGP](https://github.com/PuFanqi23/MonoDGP).
-In this work, we propose a novel keypoint-based monocular method called MonoKey.

 ## Installation
 1. Clone this project and create a conda environment: